 We explored fjords and went through Ford's Terror, the mouth of a fjord that is so narrow and shallow that when the tide changes the current can be as fast as 17 knots with overflows (photo to the left)!
 The story is that an explorer named Ford went through it during a tide change and was terrified when he returned to the mother ship.
 It is whitewater during a tide change.
 We entered at high slack tide and found a private wilderness with sheer rock cliffs towering thousands of feet above the water.
 We left at 3:00 a.m. during the next slack tide.

 Extreme tides floated icebergs as large as ships.
 We came upon a humpback whale floating and turning over and over near a cliff.
 We cut the motor and tried to take his picture.
 He swam toward us and surfaced to look at us with one huge eye, then dove under the boat and came up on the other side, displaying his flukes before diving deep into the icy water.
 We got one good picture of him.

 As we continued north, we heard loud animal sounds.
 We rounded a corner and cut the motor to drift right by a sea lion rookery.
 Amazingly, Goldie the dog wasn't interested at all in the sea lions.
 He spent most of his time staring into the water.
 He's the most avid fisherman in our family and will do almost anything to catch a fish.

 In Juneau, Dennis caught several minnows for bait and left them swimming in a five-gallon bucket.
 Goldie discovered them and went "bobbing for minnows", swallowing them whole when he could catch them.
-Unfortunately, the raw minnows didn't agree with him.
-Late one day after Dennis had polished every nook and cranny of the boat, the minnows reappeared to haunt us.
+It was hilarious.
+Unfortunately, raw minnows didn't agree with him.
+Later that day, after Dennis polished every nook and cranny of the boat, the minnows "reappeared" from Goldie's churning stomach.